SkyRockMoon/jb-kick-tires/book/02_setup.md

 ### Build the mini-book

 1. Create a virtual environment with `python3.8 -m venv kick-tires`
-1. Activate the virtual environment `. kick-tires/bin/activate`
+1. Activate the virtual environment `source kick-tires/bin/activate`
     ```{note}
     At this point your command prompt should change to indicate that you are inside the virtual environment.
 The command prompt should change from:
         $ jb_kick_tires